vitae

 Schwartz, B. L., & Efklides, A. (2012).
 Metamemory and Memory efficiency: Implications for Student Learning.
 Journal of Applied Research in Memory and Cognition, 1, 145 – 151.

 Sellers, P. D. II, & Schwartz, B. L. (2013).
 Episodic-like animals, functional faces, and a defense of accuracy.
-Journal of Applied Research in Memory And Cognition, 2, 243 – 245.
+Journal of Applied Research in Memory and Cognition, 2, 243 – 245.

 Hoffman, M. L., & Schwartz, B. L (2014).
 Metacognition does not imply self-reflection, but it does imply function.
 Journal of Comparative Psychology, 128, 150 – 151.